 - Since vitamin C may make iron more easily absorbed and used by the body, high doses of the vitamin are not recommended for patients with hemochromatosis – a condition in which the body takes up and stores more iron than it needs (Source: ACPJOURNALS).

-Here at our clinic, all of our patients need to have a blood test to check kidney function, G-6-PD deficiency and iron levels to ensure their suitability for the treatment.
+Here at our clinic, clients may need to have a blood test to check kidney function, G-6-PD deficiency and iron levels to ensure their suitability for the treatment.

 Vitamin C is involved in many cellular pathways within our body: it’s an antioxidant, an antihistamine, it has anti-inflammatory properties, supports collagen formation and adrenal function and it’s even involved in DNA formation.
-As a result, Vitamin C is included in most of our intravenous therapy but also available as a standalone infusion.
-Single Vitamin C infusion costs are as follows:
+As a result, vitamin C is included in most of our intravenous therapy but also available as a standalone infusion.

-For high dose vitamin C therapy, we recommend that you work alongside one of our practitioners who can provide you with comprehensive and tailored support.
-Find out more about our practitioners here, alternatively please feel free to get in touch for a Free 15 minutes discovery call to discuss your health concerns and to match you with the most suitable practitioner.
+For high-dose vitamin C therapy, we recommend that you work alongside one of our practitioners who can provide you with comprehensive and tailored support.